Product Description

 - Be very clear with students about your intention to share (or not share) the final product(s) with others.
 If you intend to display or send any part of this home to parents, students should be aware of that before the activity begins.

-- Though these were not intended to be used for students who experience (or are experiencing) chronic trauma or who have traumatic experiences in their past, you may find that some of the activities and discussions are beneficial.
+- Though these were not intended to be used for students who experience (or are experiencing) chronic trauma or who have had traumatic experiences in their past, you may find that some of the activities and discussions are beneficial.

-As of 8/27/21, this product includes a digital option (as well as the no prep printable option).
+These products include a digital option (as well as the no prep printable option).
 The instructions for utilizing the digital portion appear at the end of the packet.
 The mini-book, comfort coins, and coloring pages are not included digitally.